Skip to Content

 This mushroom and rice casserole is so hearty, you won’t miss the meat.
 In fact, mushrooms are often a substitute for meat and you’ll see why when you make this casserole.

 What’s great too is the rice actually cooks in the casserole pan.
 You don’t have to make it ahead of time in a rice cooker.
-Instead, you just put the rice raw into the casserole pan.
-It’s a nice hack that saves you a lot of time.
+Instead, you just put the rice raw into the casserole pan and it cooks thanks to the water and cream of mushroom soup in the recipe.
+That’s a nice hack that saves you a lot of time.
 Plus, it means you don’t have to wash a rice cooker after you’re done with it too.

 Taco Rice Casserole.